Type of qualification

 CAANZ Class One Medical Certificate

 You must obtain a CAANZ Class One Medical Certificate before being confirmed into the Bachelor of Aviation.
 If you do not already hold a current Class One Medical Certificate you must arrange to book your medical appointments with both a CAANZ - approved medical examiner and optometrist, allowing enough time to complete same before your degree commences.

 If you have a CAANZ Class One Medical Certificate please upload a copy with your application.

 Application closing date

-If you are a new-to-Massey student, applications for a Semester One start close on 1 November 2021 for domestic students and 1 October 2021 for international students.
+Applications for a Semester One start close on 1 November 2023 for domestic students and 1 October 2023 for international students.

 English language requirements

 To study this qualification you must meet Massey University's English language standards.
 Where English is not your first language, you must have achieved an Academic IELTS of 6.5 with no band below 6.0, or equivalent.

 As Massey is an Air NZ Preferred Flight Training Organisation all prospective candidates must complete the ‘ADAPT’ pilot pre-screening tool.